 A set of well-structured SEO content will have a significant impact on the website and help generate traffic and leads.

 On the other hand, short-form content may be more effective in capturing attention and conveying a message quickly and efficiently.
-Short-form content such as social media posts, headlines, and infographics can effectively generate interest, provide quick updates or summarise key information.
-They may also accompany a video on a specific webpage to summarise the video in a few sentences.
+Short-form content such as social media posts, headlines, and infographics can effectively generate interest, provide quick updates or summarize key information.
+They may also accompany a video on a specific webpage to summarize the video in a few sentences.

 In conclusion, the ideal length of content depends on the purpose and audience.
 It’s important to consider the context and goals of the content when determining its length.
 It’s also important to ensure that the content is engaging and provides value to the audience, regardless of the length.